 The Electroencephalogram (EEG) is a non-invasive method for measuring brain activity.
 It is perhaps one of the most popular and best utilized methods for capturing cortical information processing in modern neurophysiology.
 The information we can obtain from an EEG testing differs in a number of ways from the information delivered by other brain imaging methods, such as magnetic resonance imaging (MRI), or positron emission tomography (PET).
 The most distinctive EEG feature is its high temporal resolution; while MRI provides us with neuro-anatomical images of the brain as a snapshot in time, EEG captures the ongoing brain dynamics as it happens.

-The EEG signal reflects changes in the neural oscillations occurring within milliseconds, which makes it an invaluable tool for investigation of the rapid cortical information processing and for the development of fast and responsive brain computer interfaces (BCI) that can capture, interpret and feed back the signal collected from the brain.
-The neurofeedback training we offer at the Bright Brain Centre is an instance of such a brain computer interface.
+The EEG signal reflects changes in the neural oscillations occurring within milliseconds.
+This makes it an invaluable tool for investigation of the real time cortical information processing and for the development of fast and responsive brain-computer interfaces (BCI) that can capture, classify and feed back relevant characteristics of the signal collected from the brain.
+Neurofeedback is one instance of such brain computer interface.

 More detailed information on the individual brain frequencies can be found here.